 Both ferries are very basic, on the slow ferry are you recommended to bring your own chair!
 And be sure to bring snacks/drinks for the journey; there’s nothing for sale onboard.

 But the public ferry schedule changes every month.

-When it´s windy is it a very uncomfortable and wet trip (waves splashes over the whole boat), I had it back to from Peleliu.
+When it’s windy, is it a very uncomfortable and wet trip (waves splash over the whole boat), I had it back to Peleliu.

 The price is 20USD for the slow boat, and the fast boat takes 1.5hour and coast 40USD.
 Each boat charges a 1 USD fee for each bag.

-They have scheduled flights on Tuesday and Saturdays from Koror to Angaur and Peleliu.
+They have scheduled flights on Tuesday and Saturday from Koror to Angaur and Peleliu.
 There are only small single propeller flights available for 5 and 9 passengers.